-The result of the assessment will be communicated to the complainant and the person complained about, in writing, within 15 business days of the receipt of the complaint.
+The result of the assessment will be communicated to the complainant and the person complained about, with reasons detailed in writing, within 15 business days of the due date of a response from the person complained about.

 The Person Responsible for Managing the Complaint may make recommendations to the parties at the conclusion of the assessment.